Lombardy Region Ordinance - Additional measures for the prevention and management of the COVID-19 emergency

 - Reading time: 2 min

-Subject: Lombardy Region Ordinance no. 546 of 13/05/2020 – Further measures for the prevention and management of the COVID-19 epidemiological emergency.
+Subject: Lombardy Region Ordinance No. 546 of May 13, 2020 – Additional measures for the prevention and management of the COVID-19 epidemiological emergency.

-Attached is Lombardy Region Ordinance no. 546 of 13/05/2020, through which the Region “mandates” compliance with specific provisions regarding the prevention and management of the COVID-19 epidemiological emergency, in order to combat the spread of the virus, prevent contagion risks, and thus protect the health and safety of workers in the workplace through the adoption of measures that ensure adequate safety levels.
+Attached is Lombardy Region Ordinance No. 546 of May 13, 2020, through which the Region "orders" compliance with specific requirements regarding the prevention and management of the Covid-19 epidemiological emergency in order to combat the spread of the virus, prevent the risk of infection, and thus protect the health and safety of workers in the workplace through the adoption of measures that guarantee adequate levels of safety.

-The provisions of the aforementioned ordinance take effect from May 18, 2020, and are valid until May 31, 2020, unless the term is extended by a subsequent Ordinance (Art.
-2, letter a).
+The provisions of this ordinance shall take effect on May 18, 2020, and shall remain in force until May 31, 2020, unless extended by a subsequent ordinance (Article 2(a)).

 Employers shall comply with the following requirements:

-a) Personnel must undergo body temperature checks by the employer or their delegate before accessing the workplace.
-This provision must also be implemented if, during work activities, an employee exhibits symptoms of COVID-19 respiratory infection (e.g., cough, cold, conjunctivitis).
-If this temperature exceeds 37.5°C, access to or presence in the workplace will not be permitted.
-Individuals in this condition will be temporarily isolated and must not go to the Emergency Room and/or on-site infirmaries.
-The employer shall promptly communicate this circumstance, through the competent physician as per Legislative Decree no. 81/2008 and/or the HR department, to the territorially competent ATS (Local Health Authority), which will provide the necessary instructions for the affected individual to follow.
+a) Before entering the workplace, staff must have their body temperature checked by the employer or their representative.
+This measure must also be implemented if, during work, an employee shows symptoms of COVID-19 respiratory infection (e.g., cough, cold, conjunctivitis).
+If the temperature is above 37.5°C, the person will not be allowed to enter or remain in the workplace.
+People in this condition will be temporarily isolated and should not go to the emergency room and/or the workplace infirmary.
+The employer will promptly report this circumstance, through the competent doctor referred to in Legislative Decree No. 81/2008 and/or the personnel office, to the competent local health authority, which will provide the appropriate instructions to be followed by the person concerned.

-b) It is strongly recommended that temperature checks also be conducted for clients/users before entry.
-If this temperature exceeds 37.5°C, access to the premises will not be permitted, and the individual concerned will be informed of the need to contact their primary care physician.
+b) It is strongly recommended that the temperature of customers/users also be taken before they enter.
+If their temperature is above 37.5°C, they will not be allowed to enter the premises and will be informed of the need to contact their doctor.